weymann/OH3-MercedesMe-Drops/README.md

 It seems that the API isn't _filled_ yet.

 **Pre-Condition**

 - The Mercedes Me bridge is online = authorization is fine
 - The Mercedes Me thing is online = API calls are fine

 **Solution**

 - Reduce `refreshInterval` to 1 minute
-- Go to your vehcile, open doors and windows, turn on lights, drive a bit  ...
+- Go to your vehicle, open doors and windows, turn on lights, drive a bit  ...
 - wait until values are providing the right states

 ### Images